endless-sky/endless-sky/docs/CONTRIBUTING.md

 * Check to make sure it is not a duplicate of an existing issue.
 * Create a separate "issue" for each bug you are reporting and each feature you are requesting.
 * Choose the correct issue template and fill it out to the best of your ability.
-* Do not use the issues page for things other than bug reports and feature requests.
+* Do not use the issues page for things other than what match the provided issue templates.
 Use the [discussions page](https://github.com/endless-sky/endless-sky/discussions) instead.
+Examples of what the discussion pages would be used for include topics that are not looking for a resolution (as the point of an issue is to have it be resolved) or topics that are extremely broad and not befitting of an issue because there is no single resolution to the topic.

-If requesting a new feature, first ask yourself: will this make the game more fun or interesting?
-Remember that this is a game, not a simulator.
-Changes will not be made purely for the sake of realism, especially if they introduce needless complexity or aggravation.
+If requesting a new feature, first ask yourself: will this make the game more fun or interesting within the existing scope of the game?
+Remember that this is not a simulator game; while you may find such games fun or interesting, that is not the type of game that Endless Sky is trying to be.

 ### Closing issues